progrhyme/clenv/README.md

   - CLI to control _clenv_ environments.
 An environment contains sets of _clam_ modules.
 - `clam`
   - CLI to manage _clam_ modules for _clenv_.
   A module consists of some executable files and shell resources, and must have a `clam.spec` file which tells meta info of the module.

 # Requirements

+- _Bash_ or _Zsh_
-- Bash or Zsh
+- Hopefully work with _sh_ or _dash_ as well

 # Install